 Creating a Memorable Impression

-Last year, we took part in Gradcore’s rebranding and worked alongside Supple Studio to execute a bespoke font based on a type champ of ours — Intro.
-It was to be used for headlines and product applications, inspired by the idea of bold and unexpected journeys.
+It was to serve for headlines and product applications, inspired by the idea of bold and unexpected journeys.

-We teamed up with their design studio and created a dynamic, yet grounded and legible typeface that would be used on their web page, as well as in-house production.
+We teamed up with their design studio and created a dynamic, yet grounded and legible typeface that would be used on their web page, and in-house production.

 Making Use of Alternatives

-Customisation has always been about flexibility and individual approach and that’s exactly why brands can opt in for a unique modification of any of our existing typefaces.
+Customization has always been about flexibility and an individual approach.
+And that’s exactly why businesses and brands opt-in for a unique modification of our existing typefaces.

 Owning a Bespoke Font is About Control and Flexibility